julzaza/wildwitchherbs/_posts/2025-07-11-nettle-moon-water.md

 layout: single
 title: "Stinging Nettle Moon Water: Courage & Cutting Ties"
 permalink: /stinging-nettle-moon-water/

-excerpt: >
+author: Wild Witch Herbs

-  Stinging nettle is rarely used in moon water, yet in European folk magic it was feared and respected for protection, banishing, and boundary-setting.
-This guide explores how witches used nettle moon water for courage, ancestral strength, and cutting harmful ties.
+excerpt: "Stinging nettle is rarely used in moon water, yet in European folk magic it was feared and respected for protection, banishing, and boundary-setting.
+This guide explores how witches used nettle moon water for courage, ancestral strength, and cutting harmful ties."

-description: >
-  A folklore-based guide to stinging nettle moon water in witchcraft.
-Learn its traditional uses for protection, banishing, courage, and ancestral magic, with safe ritual methods and European folk context.
+description: "A folklore-based guide to stinging nettle moon water in witchcraft.
+Learn its traditional uses for protection, banishing, courage, and ancestral magic, with safe ritual methods and European folk context."

 categories:
   - herbal-magic